 Melinda enjoys hearing people’s stories and finding ways to support and empower the people around her.
-Having grown up in a church that championed racial diversity through the intentional (and often messy) work of reconciliation, she has long been drawn to bridge-building and doing what she can to help foster productive conversation.
+Having grown up in a church that championed racial diversity through the intentional (and often messy) work of reconciliation, she has long been drawn to bridge building and doing what she can to help foster productive conversation.
 When she’s not working, you can find Melinda sitting at a coffee shop or park bench, most likely watching people, making lists, and reading or thinking fondly about books.

 Kevin Harris is the Director of Community Relations at The Marin Foundation.
 He is an alumni of Western Illinois University with a Bachelor’s of Science in Psychology.
 Kevin has also worked for the AmeriCorps National Civilian Community Corps, the Lutheran Volunteer Corps, and has spent time working as an advocacy counselor in interim housing facilities with individuals that happened to be homeless.
-Aside from pursuing his passion regarding reconciliation between groups, and to see Christians live out their faith in a way that dignifies the LGBT community and others on the margins, Kevin enjoys spending time in his garden and playing various sports with the Chicago Metropolitan Sports Association.
+Aside from pursuing his passion regarding reconciliation between groups, and to see Christians live out their faith in a way that dignifies the LGBTQ community and others on the margins, Kevin enjoys spending time in his garden and playing various sports with the Chicago Metropolitan Sports Association.